Unrecognizable Yet Identifiable: Image Distortion with Preserved Embeddings: Results

-We expect the former to be successful login attempts while the latter to be invalid authorizations.
-We then build confusion matrices by providing a number of TPs (true positives), TNs (true negatives), FPs (false positives), and FNs (false negatives).
+We expect the former to be a successful login attempt while the latter to be an invalid authorization.
+We then build confusion matrices by providing a number of \textsf{TP}s (true positives), \textsf{TN}s (true negatives), \textsf{FP}s (false positives), and \textsf{FN}s (false negatives).
 We then calculate the following metrics:

 We take $1000$ different values for a threshold $\tau$ in range $[0,4]$ and classify images $X,Y$ to be of the same class if $d_{\mathcal{F}}(X,Y) < \tau$ and of different ones otherwise.
-We then chose a threshold that provided us with the best $F_1$ score and built the corresponding confusion matrix.
-We get results depicted in the \autoref{table:confusion_matrices} and ROC curves depicted in \autoref{fig:roc}.
+We then chose a threshold providing the best $F_1$ score and built the corresponding confusion matrix.
+We use 80\% of images for training and 20\% for verifying the results, corresponding to approximately 12000 images in the MNIST dataset and almost 2600 photos in the LFW dataset.
+We get results depicted in the \autoref{table:confusion_matrices} and ROC curves shown in \autoref{fig:roc}.

 As we can see, accuracy metrics do not differ significantly under the image distortion and therefore we have successfully achieved our goal.
 Moreover, the distortion-generated technique even slightly outscored the non-distortive approach.